yosukefk/hrrr2calmet/README.md

 # hrrr2calmet
-ingests HRRR dataset into CALMET/CALPUFF model
+Ingests [High-Resolution Rapid Refresh (HRRR)](https://rapidrefresh.noaa.gov/hrrr/) meteorological model dataset into [CALMET/CALPUFF dispersion model](http://www.src.com/).

-## install
+## Install

-miniconda and conda-forge recommended
+Use of Miniconda and conda-forge recommended

 If you are completely new to Anaconda/Python, I recommend install "Miniconda".
 That should provide you either (1) dedicated way to start command line terminal with conda enabled, or (2) your default setting is changed to use with conda or (3) you have to always type conda activate before using conda based tools.